First‑time renting guide: Everything you need to know

 • If the property is managed, the letting agent will usually handle this on their behalf.

-Rent and changes
+Rent and charges

 Any changes to rent or tenancy terms will: